 It could prevent abuses from happening by making it mandatory for companies to assess the potential human rights impact of their planned operations on local communities.
 Indigenous people would have to give prior consent to projects that affected them.

-A treaty could also improve redress, which could open up avenues for victims to seek justice.
-Multinationals would no longer be able to wash their hands of responsibility by pushing the blame on to their local subsidiaries.
-A strong treaty would also allow communities to be able to take foreign companies to court in their own country.
+A treaty would also improve redress, which would open up avenues for victims to seek justice and reparations for harm caused.
+Multinationals and investors would no longer be able to wash their hands of responsibility by pushing the blame on to their local subsidiaries or by ignoring the poor behaviour of those that they do business with.

-A strong treaty will have provisions to protect human rights defenders and allow them to do their work without fear of reprisals.
+A strong treaty will be gender-sensitive and include provisions to protect human rights defenders and allow them to do their work without fear of reprisals.

 A treaty is not about being anti-business, it’s about responsible business.
 Jobs and economic growth can allow communities to escape out of poverty.
-This campaign is not anti-business, it’s about ensuring that the hunt for profit does not violate human rights in the process.
+This campaign is not anti-business, it’s about ensuring that the hunt for profit does not violate human rights and destroy the environment in the process.

 Campaigns targeting individual companies can be effective at highlighting bad behaviour and sometimes result in changes after ‘naming and shaming’.
-But what we really need is a level playing field, and global rules that are enforceable and which all companies have to obey.
+But what we really need is systematic change and global rules that are enforceable and which all companies have to obey.

 Fundamentally, stronger regulation of business globally will have a greater impact than trying to change the behaviour of individual companies.
 If we change the system, our impact could be huge.